Trigger Area

 The orange cube you see while editing your scene is only visible in the Scene Editor, it becomes invisible when running a preview of the scene.
 You can easily adjust and scale the orange cube to cover exactly the area you need.

-If any part of the player's body overlaps with this orange cube, the assigned event will be called.
+If any part of an avatar's body — the local player or any other player rendered in the scene — overlaps with this orange cube, the assigned event will be called.

 Use the **On Player Enters Area** and **On Player Leaves Area** trigger types on the item's **Triggers** component.
 The actions on these trigger events are activated every time that the player enters or leaves the area.